MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/find-a-location-by-point.md

 |include|incl|**Optional.** Specifies additional values to include.|The only value for this parameter is ciso2.
 When you specify include=ciso2, the [two-letter ISO country code](http://www.iso.org/iso/country_codes.htm) is included for addresses in the response.<br /><br /> **Example:**<br /><br /> incl=ciso2|

 ## Response
  One or more Location resources are returned in the response when you make a request using this URL template.
 For more information about the Location resource, see [Location Data](../rest-services/location-data.md).
-For more information about the common response syntax for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], see [Common Response Description](../rest-services/common-response-description.md).
+For more information about the common response syntax for the Bing Maps REST Services, see [Common Response Description](../rest-services/common-response-description.md).
 JSON and XML responses are provided for the URL example in the following section.

  This URL supports JSON (application/json) and XML (application/xml) response formats.
 A JSON response is provided by default unless you request XML output by setting the output (o) parameter.
 For more information, see [Output Parameters](../rest-services/output-parameters.md).